-You may, but are not required to, certify whether your civil union partner/domestic partner and his or her dependent children qualify as dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and d(1)(B) thereof.
+You may, but are not required to, certify whether partner and his or her dependent children qualify as dependents under Section 152 of the Code, as determined without regard to subsections (b)(1), (b)(2) and d(1)(B) thereof.
 If no certification is on file with Citi, the benefits are considered taxable.

-If Your Civil Union Partner/Domestic Partner Does Not Qualify as a Dependent for Tax Purposes
+If Your Partner Does Not Qualify as a Dependent for Tax Purposes

 Generally, medical, dental and vision coverage are not taxable benefits if they are provided to you, your spouse or your dependents.
-However, if your civil union partner/domestic partner and your partner's children do not qualify as your dependents for income tax purposes, the value of their coverage is considered taxable income to you.
+However, if your partner and your partner's children do not qualify as your dependents for income tax purposes, the value of their coverage is considered taxable income to you.